The Great American Retirement Pivot (Part 2): Building Your Own Pension with Real Estate

 Show Notes

-Last episode we laid out the problem: pensions are gone, 401(k)s are underfunded, and the average American is staring at a $2,000+/month retirement income gap.
+Last episode we laid out the problem: pensions are disappearing, 401(k)s are underfunded, and the average American faces a $2,000+/month retirement income gap.
 Today we build the fix.

 This is the DIY pension plan.
 Five rental properties.
 A 15-year payoff strategy.
-And a retirement income stream that makes most traditional pensions look small.
+And a retirement income stream that beats most traditional pensions.

 The Target